PROJECT ADVISOR BIOGRAPHIES

 Dan Gaylinn, PhD

 Dan is a consulting producer on the project.
 Dan earned his BA in a self-designed interdisciplinary major: The Psychology of Film, from Oberlin College and earned his Masters in Transpersonal Psychology and doctorate in Clinical Psychology from Sofia University (formerly, the Institute for Transpersonal Psychology).
 His dissertation was entitled, Media Assistance: Exploring the Effects of Three Methods of Guided Relaxation on Stress with Adolescents, which compared in-person, audio-guided and video-guided methods of delivering guided relaxation with teenagers.
-He has over a decade of clinical therapy experience working with a diverse population of clients struggling with a wide range of mental illness, and presently works as a Psychology Assistant in a private psychotherapy practice in San Francisco where he specializes in the treatment of mild-to-moderate stress-induced anxiety and depression.
+He has more than a decade of clinical therapy experience working with a diverse population of clients struggling with a wide range of mental illness, and presently works as a Psychology Assistant in a private psychotherapy practice in San Francisco where he specializes in the treatment of mild-to-moderate stress-induced anxiety and depression.

 Dan’s research interests include transformative states of consciousness, new pedagogical paradigms, and the inter-relational impact of emerging electronic media.
-He’ll contribute expertise in developing both the content of the film and book, and production of the film in particular.

 You can find more at his website Dr. Gaylinn